The Second Annual Alfred Hitchcock Blogathon has finally arrived!

 Vinnieh tells us what happened when Uncle Charlie came to town in Shadow Of A Doubt.

-Taking Up Room discusses an early film which would later become the only Hitch film that the director ever remade The Man Who Knew Too Much.
+Taking Up Room discusses an early film which would become the only film of Hitchcock’s that he would ever remake.
+The film is The Man Who Knew Too Much.

 Cracked Rear Viewer discusses the suspenseful 3D Hitchcock film Dial M For Murder.